Which term describes an object or substance capable of conducting electricity?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-The term that accurately describes an object or substance capable of conducting electricity is "conductor."
-Conductors are materials that allow the flow of electric charge, typically due to the presence of free electrons that can move easily through the material.
-Common examples of conductors include metals like copper and aluminum, which are widely used in electrical wiring and components.
+The term that describes an object or substance capable of conducting electricity is "Conductor."
+Conductors are materials that allow the flow of electric charge, usually electrons, with minimal resistance.
+Common examples of conductive materials include metals like copper and aluminum, which are widely used in electrical wiring and circuits due to their high conductivity.

 Subscribe